Hypnotherapy questions & answers

 Just out of interest … how DO you dance like a chicken??

 If they have great!
 That was my hope.
 If not then there is no problem at all.
 There are a LOT of questions about hypnotherapy and this page answers the main ones.
-If yours isn’t answered here or if you have something of a more personal nature that you would like to discuss then click the box below to book a time for me to call you back.
+If yours isn't answered here or if you have something of a more personal nature that you would like to discuss then click the box below to book a time for one of the team to call you back.

-I am happy to give you all the information you need, for free.
-This enables you to make an informed and educated decision about working with me.
+We am happy to give you all the information you need, for free.
+This enables you to make an informed and educated decision about working with us.